 - Wool is insulating.
 Cotton insulates a little bit, but if it gets wet, that insulation goes out the window.
 That’s not the case with wool, though.
 The insulation is all about how the fibers crimp together, keeping warm air in for longer.

 - Wool is antibacterial.
-That means it’s also very low maintenance, doesn’t smell after long rides, and doesn’t really require washing after every use.
+That means it’s also very low maintenance, doesn’t smell after long rides, and doesn’t require washing after every use.

 Use toe warmers